1068 Coordinator, Research Administration

 CLASSIFICATION NUMBER 1068

-The Coordinator of Sponsored Research and Programs assists the Director of Sponsored Research and Programs to increase external funding, particularly government grant funding, by being aware of and communicating funding opportunities to faculty, stimulating and working with faculty to develop competitive proposals, working closely with academic administrators to identify targets of opportunity and to organize and working with faculty to develop proposals that respond to these opportunities, and developing and conducting training programs in grant preparation for faculty.
-The Coordinator of Sponsored Research and Programs participates in collaborative relationships with other universities and local economic development organizations to promote increased funding for research and training from which Missouri State University might benefit.
+The Coordinator, Research Administration assists the Director of Research Administration to increase external funding, particularly government grant funding, by being aware of and communicating funding opportunities to faculty, stimulating and working with faculty to develop competitive proposals, working closely with academic administrators to identify targets of opportunity and to organize and working with faculty to develop proposals that respond to these opportunities, and developing and conducting training programs in grant preparation for faculty.
+The Coordinator, Research Administration participates in collaborative relationships with other universities and local economic development organizations to promote increased funding for research and training from which Missouri State University might benefit.

 MINIMUM ACCEPTABLE QUALIFICATIONS